 With the regular method, there is no limit on the amount of office space used for business, so you determine your deduction by figuring out the percentage of your home used for business.
 Once you’ve determined the percent of your home used for business, you’ll determine the actual expenses of your home office — including utility costs, mortgage interest, insurance premiums, repairs, and depreciation — and deduct that percentage of these costs.

 The IRS will take notice and may initiate an audit if you claim business losses year after year.
 They know some people claim hobby expenses as business losses, and under the tax code, that’s illegal.

 If you run a legitimate business that continuously reports a loss, the IRS may assume you are taking deductions you’re not entitled to in order to avoid paying taxes.
 But some business owners do experience a few bad years and can clear up the matter by first proving that their business is legitimate, and then using their records to justify the deductions they take.

 6. Filing a Schedule C

-But don’t let the fear of an audit keep you from claiming legal deductions.
-Just make sure that you have careful documentation to justify all of them.
-If you don’t want to file a schedule C, you can set up your business as a separate entity and run all of the business expenses through it.
+But don’t let the fear of an audit keep you from claiming legitimate business deductions.
+Just make sure that you have accurate documentation to justify all of them.
+If you don’t want to file a Schedule C, you can set up your business as a separate entity and run all of the business expenses through it.

-If you’re going to deduct these types of expenses, you must keep records for each write-off that includes when and where it occurred, who was in attendance, the purpose as it relates to your business, and a record of what was talked about.
+If you’re going to deduct these types of expenses, you must keep records for each write-off.
+This will include when and where it occurred, who was in attendance, the purpose as it relates to your business, and a record of what was talked about.
 You’ll also need to keep receipts for expenses greater than $75 when you’re traveling for business.